tushinski/ts-rest/README.md

 Key of a mapping property must be a name of corresponding HTTP method.

 ##### Initialization
-Function `initApi` initializes the client object for it can be used for requests.
+`initApi` function initializes the client object so that it can be used to make requests.

 ## Documentation
 #### GET (single resource)